LuciferBahamut/EpitechTools/README.md

 It's cool to have a tools folder to group all tools like this :
 ![toolsfolder](img/toolsfolder.png)

+This script creates automatically the tools folder at HOME (equivalent of `cd`) and creates `delivery/tools` folder

 ## Install ZSH
 Is the best terminal better when bash (sorry to purists)